VolumeElement/VolumeElement.github.io/_posts/2023-09-28-elliptic-integrals-and-cm.md

 ## Finding integrals quickly with Sage

 Using Sagemath (and on occasion the Chowla-Selberg formula) we can quickly calculate find canidate bounds for elliptic integrals.
-We can simply pick an elliptic curve by its [Cremona label](https://www.lmfdb.org/knowledge/show/ec.q.cremona_label), for instance, if we want the elliptic curve in $(2)$, we can run the command `E = EllipticCurve('32a2')` then run the command `E.division_polynomial(5)` to produce the division polynomial to pick possible $x$ values from.
+As done before, We can simply pick an elliptic curve by its [Cremona label](https://www.lmfdb.org/knowledge/show/ec.q.cremona_label) then run the command `E = EllipticCurve(<cremona label>)` then use `E.division_polynomial(n)` to produce the $n$th division polynomial to pick possible $x$ values from.
 Doing so, one can produce a multitude of identitites similar to that which we have already seen.

 $$\int _\alpha^\infty\frac{\mathrm dx}{\sqrt{x^3-x}}=\frac{\Gamma^2\left(\frac{1}{4} \right )}{3\sqrt{2\pi}},\,\alpha=\sqrt{1+\frac{2\sqrt{3}}{3}}$$